wearefuturegov/tell-us-who-you-employ/README.md

 For Buckinghamshire Council's family information team.

-It uses [Outpost](https://github.com/wearefuturegov/outpost) as an identity provider, but can theoretically use any OAuth 2.0 provider.
+It uses [Outpost](https://github.com/wearefuturegov/outpost) as an identity provider, but could be adapted to use any OAuth 2.0 provider.

 ## Running it locally